 We have added support for the ServiceNow Web API in our built-in dashboard templates for quickly creating dashboards.
 You can connect your own ServiceNow data by updating your credentials and easily build a dashboard in just a few clicks.

 The following image is a sample template dashboard that uses ServiceNow.
 The dashboard is used to monitor incident details over a period of time.
 It provides accurate information regarding average resolution time for an incident and the status of incidents based on category and priority.

 The DateDiff function has been included to return the difference between two specified dates.
 The following screenshot shows the Expression Designer supporting the DateDiff function.

 WITH clause in query

 The WITH clause in custom SQL code provides a way to write auxiliary statements for use in a larger query.
 These statements, which are often referred to as common table expressions or CTEs, can be thought of as defining temporary tables that exist just for one query.

 The following screenshot shows the data source designer supporting the WITH clause in the code view.

 Excited to try these features?

+Try our Bold BI dashboards by requesting live 30-minute free demo with our experts.
 If you have any questions or require clarifications, please use the comments section available below.
 You can also contact us by submitting your queries here, or if you already have an account, log in to submit your support query.
 We are happy to assist you.
 Give it a try and let us know what you think!